wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 How can I send data to my environment?
 --------------------------------------

-All the communications are performed through Wazuh agents once they are registered into the environment.
+All the communications are performed through Wazuh agents once they are registered to the environment.

 Is it possible to change the URL to access the environment?
 -----------------------------------------------------------